dyweb/gommon/README.md

 - [log](log) A Javaish logger for Go, application can set level for their dependencies based on package, struct
 - [noodle](noodle) Embed static assets for web application with `.noodleignore` support
 - [requests](requests) A pythonic wrapper for `net/http`, HTTP for Gopher
-- [cast](cast) Convert Golang types using intermediate format like JSON
 - [structure](structure) Bring data structure like Set etc. to Golang
 - [util](util) A collection of utils